 On March 15, 2016, the Company's Board of Directors adopted an Operating Procedure for the management of Transactions with Related Parties, which integrated and detailed the provisions of the aforementioned Regulation.

 In execution of the provisions of art.
-14.1 of the Regulations, dated 12th April 2018, with deferred effect from 1st July 2018, the Company's Board of Directors approved a new Procedure for transactions with related parties, a document which, starting from the aforesaid date, constitutes the single reference document in the Group.
+14.1 of the Regulations, dated 12th April 2018, with deferred effect from 1st July 2018, the Company's Board of Directors approved a new Procedure for transactions with related parties (hereinafter the "Procedure"), a document which, starting from the aforesaid date, constitutes the single reference document in the Group.

 On the Regulation, including the related updates, as well as the Operating Procedure for the management of Transactions with Related Parties, prior favourable opinion by the competent Committee of Independent Directors, in relation to the decisions of the Board of Directors of the Company (from December 2014, IREN SpA Committee for Transactions with Related Parties) was expressed.

 Also with regard to the contents of IREN S.p.A Procedure concerning transactions with related parties, as amended lastly on 28 June 2021, with effect from 1 July 2021, the favourable opinion of the Committee for Transactions with Related Parties of the Company was previously obtained.